 - When you are in the said window, simply navigate to the Programs and Features session first.

 - You will now be seeing a list of various applications and programs.
-From the same, you need to find third party antivirus software and/or the similar or duplicate apps which you would like to uninstall.
+From the same, you need to find third party antivirus software and/or similar or duplicate apps which you would like to uninstall.

 - Allow in the case prompted.

 This should remove those programs from your device.
-However, in case the issue persists even after rebooting the system then probably the BSOD error wasn’t being caused them.
+However, in case the issue persists even after rebooting the system then probably the BSOD error wasn’t being caused by them.
 So you can reinstall the apps once you confirm the cause of the problems.

 7] Boot into Safe Mode to resolve DRIVER_CORRUPTED_EXPOOL

 The Safe boot is yet another option that a Windows user has when confronted with different types of errors or system malfunctions.
 Boot in safe mode would mean having only the important and minimal system functions in operation.
 It is, therefore, an alternate boot method which makes detecting the problems with the PC much easier.
-The Safe mode essentially is intended to aid users and fixing many of the operating system related issues including DRIVER_CORRUPTED_EXPOOL.
+The Safe mode essentially is intended to aid users and fix many of the operating system related issues including DRIVER_CORRUPTED_EXPOOL.

 Moreover, you can start Windows in safe mode in case you are unable to start it normally.
 Once you troubleshoot and determine the problem or its cause this way, you should be able to reboot the system normally.
-Here is one of the simplest method –
+Here is one of the simplest methods –

 - Open System configuration app by searching “msconfig” in the search box.